Seiðr/Fornsed or "Norse Shamanism"

 I will introduce Yggdrasil (the world tree that holds up the universe) and the inhabitants of all the Nine Worlds (gods, goddesses, Norns, Valkyries, dwarves, elves, giants etc.) and provide a map for exploring these worlds.

-We will explore the workings of Urdr's Web (commonly translated into English as The Web of Wyrd) and the role of the Norns in spinning the lines of destiny (even for the gods!)
-We will look briefly at the concept of Changing the Weave (and we will take that much further during advanced work in my 2 year program in Sweden)
+We will explore the workings of Urðr's Web (commonly translated into English as The Web of Wyrd) and the role of the Norns carving the destiny of all beings (even for the gods!)
+We will look briefly at the concept of Changing the Weave (and we will take that much further during advanced modules of my 3 year program in Sweden)

 Carving or creating our own set of runes

-We study the runes, following the Norse order and names (not the Anglo-Saxon system!) and a personal set of runes for our own work.
-We explores what it takes and what it means to become a rune magician.
+We study the runes, following the Uthark (not Futhark) order and names (not the Anglo-Saxon versions) and create a personal set of runes, for our own work.
+We explore what it takes and what it means to become a competent rune magician with a personal Code of Ethics.

 Power objects